Quick Verdict

 How Enveu supports this decision

-Enveu supports both PPV and subscription-based monetization models, allowing platforms to choose the approach that best fits their content strategy and audience behavior.
+Enveu supports both pay-per-view (PPV) and subscription-based monetization models—giving OTT platforms the flexibility to align pricing with content value and audience behavior.

 FAQs